XIU2/TrackersListCollection/README.md

 - _**[https://trackerslist.com/all_aria2.txt](https://cf.trackerslist.com/all_aria2.txt)**_
 - _**[https://trackerslist.com/http_aria2.txt](https://cf.trackerslist.com/http_aria2.txt)**_

-> The alternate address in Aria2 format is the same as above, just need to change the file name.
+> The above link has been changed to the **Cloudflare CDN** address to improve speed and stability.

 </details>